chizmw/perl-debugger-tutorial/README.md

 Over a series of exercises you will learn how to use the Perl debugger.

 You should try to work through the lessons in order.
-Even if you don't perform all the exercises you should read the lesson's README.mkd file.
+Even if you don't perform all the exercises you should read the lesson's README.md file.

 # Preparation